How much do you know about your audience?

 P.S.
 I found out that, not all of the pages you find here will work as interests while setting up your ads.
-Also the size of the page doesn’t matter.
-There are some occasions that I used pages with few fans and other occasions, those with ton of fans.
+Also, the size of the page doesn’t matter.
+There are some occasions that I used pages with few fans and on other occasions, those with a ton of fans.

 But what’s important is to remember what I told you earlier, testing.
 You do not know what will work and will not.

 There is no doubt, what I just showed you will enable you to reach the right people.
 But if you really want to make a fortune, you need to test and see which of the interests is working best for what you are offering.

 When you reach the right people, they engage with your ad and this reduces the cost of the ads.